mvmorin/queller-bot/glossary.md

 ---

 Focus
-: A region selected by a priority list defined by the muster action.
+: A region defined by a Queller muster action.

 Primary
 : The muster region/settlement closest to the *Focus* of muster.